warrengb/BlazorTSInterop/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is an article on Blazor Typescript Interop.
 An elegant way to interface your Blazor C# WebAssembly (Wasm) with the browsers JavaScript API and libraries.
-Wasm can only communicate with the browser JavaScript API.
-N ot able to reach outside the browser’s security sandbox.
+Wasm can only communicate with the browser JavaScript API and can't reach outside the browser’s security sandbox.
 Calling JavaScript from C# and vice-versa requires some thought.
 Leveraging TypeScript will guide better interop interface design.
 Discussion will contain a brief overview on the technology and variations of how to interop Blazor with Typescript.
 An implementation walkthrough will further explain by code example available on GitHub.